Article At A Glance:

 The Takeaway

 In conclusion, nutritional supplements can be a valuable tool in supporting your health and recovery during sobriety.
-Glutamine, N-Acetyl-Cysteine, Vitamin B complex, Magnesium, and Omega-3 Fatty Acids are five supplements that can help manage cravings, repair damage caused by alcohol abuse, and support overall health.
+Glutamine, N-acetyl-cysteine, Vitamin B complex, Magnesium, and Omega-3 Fatty Acids are five supplements that can help manage cravings, repair damage caused by alcohol abuse, and support overall health.

 Before starting any supplement, it is important to consult with a healthcare professional to determine the appropriate dosage and ensure that it is safe for you to take.